pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 Reachy 2's head is mounted on an Orbita3D actuator, referred to as the **neck** actuator, giving 3 degrees of freedom to control the head orientation.

-> Note : the antennas control will be soon integrated in the SDK !
-Stay tuned !
+> Note: The antennas control will soon be integrated into the SDK!
+Stay tuned!

 <p align="center">
     {{< video "videos/sdk/orbita.mp4" "80%" >}}
 </p>

 Before starting to control it, connect to your Reachy and turn it on.
 As in the other pages: